bhisaac/5eFP/5eFP-SRD.md

 You can end this effect on your turn as part of any other action.
 If you are no longer holding or carrying this weapon, or if you fall unconscious, this effect ends.

-**_Turn the Unholy_ (Action).** You present your holy symbol and speak a prayer censuring fiends and undead, using your Channel Divinity.
-Each fiend or undead that can see or hear you within 6 squares of you must make a WIS check.
+**_Turn the Abhorrent_ (Action).** You present your holy symbol and speak a prayer censuring aberrations and undead, using your Channel Divinity.
+Each aberration or undead that can see or hear you within 6 squares of you must make a WIS check.
 If the creature fails its check, it is turned until the end of the encounter or until it takes damage.

 A turned creature must spend its turns trying to move as far away from you as it can, and it can’t willingly move to a space within 6 squares of you.
 It also can’t take reactions.
 For its action, it can use only the Dash action or try to escape from an effect that prevents it from moving.
 If there’s nowhere to move, the creature can use the Dodge action.